eneko98/Oxford-Corpus/README.md

 Contributions to the Oxford Dictionary of English Corpus are welcome!
 Please feel free to fork the repository, make changes, and submit pull requests.

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-The original Oxford English Dictionary text file is obtained from an external source and may be subject to its own terms and conditions.

 ## Acknowledgments

 - Original Oxford English Dictionary text file obtained from [sujithps/Dictionary](https://github.com/sujithps/Dictionary).